 You can take your lessons when it fits into your schedule: during your lunch break, in the morning before work, in the evenings, even during your commute to work if you wish.

 I take online courses all the time, and I like the fact that I can take a week or even a month off learning if I have to and pick up where I left off.
 It’s great!

-One of my students in my High-Level Proofreading Pro program dedicated a half hour every evening after dinner to learning in my course, while another would learn while his son was napping.
+One of my students in my High-Level Proofreading And Copyediting Pro program dedicated a half hour every evening after dinner to learning in my course, while another would learn while his son was napping.